Week 2 - Structuring Data Pipelines

 2. Before committing: run ruff check and ruff format --check to verify.

-3. In CI (Week 5): the same commands run automatically on every push.
+3. In CI (covered in the cloud weeks): the same commands run automatically on every push.

 <aside> 🤓 Curious Geek: Why ruff is so fast